UCdasec/MultiEvasion/README.md

 --width: width value of image.
 Default is 320.
 --height: height value of image.
 Default is 320.
 ```

-## Citation
-When reporting results that use the dataset or code in this repository, please cite:

-Hao Liu, Wenhai Sun, Nan Niu, Boyang Wang, "MultiEvasion: Evasion Attacks Against Multiple Malware Detectors" by IEEE CNS 2022, Austin, TX, USA, 3-5 October 2022

 ## Contacts
 Hao Liu, liu3ho@mail.uc.edu